hannotify/hanno.codes/_drafts/java-26.md

 * Moving the factory methods for lazy lists (`StableValue.list`) and maps (`StableValue.map`) into the `List` and `Map` interfaces, respectively, to enhance discoverability;
 * Incorporating the ideas behind 'stable suppliers' into the new `LazyConstant.get()` method;
 * Removing the `function` and `intFunction` factory methods to further simplify the API;
-* Disallowing `null` as a computed value in order to improve performance and better align lazy constants with constructs such as unmodifiable collections and `ScopedValue`s.
+* Disallowing `null` as a computed value in order to improve performance and better align lazy constants with constructs such as unmodifiable collections and scoped values.

 #### More Information